ROOT™ Periodontal & Implant Centers

 Suggested Aftercare

-Although unlikely, as with any medical procedure there is the possibility of complications occurring.
+Although unlikely, as with any medical procedure, there is the possibility of complications occurring.
 Potential complications associated with wisdom tooth extraction include dry sockets, infections, delayed healing, and/or tingling or numbness in your tongue, chin, or lips.
 To help reduce the likelihood of these complications occurring, be sure to follow post-operative care instructions as closely as possible.

 Once you have completed the recovery process, there are no additional aftercare instructions you will need to follow, although it is important to continue practicing good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
 It is also important to schedule regular checkups with your periodontist every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and will continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile for many years to come.

 Expected Cost

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

 • We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+• Full payment is due after services are rendered

 • Payment plan options are available via www.CareCredit.com